-This winter - art studio, exhibition and art courses at Bathsheba Visual Arts Hub.
-Based in Bathsheba, St Joseph, Barbados and spearheaded by the Peter and Jan Boos Foundation, the Hub is led by a team of local artists - Sheri AnnMarié Nicholls, Steffani Jemmott and Joanne Reed.
+This winter - art studio, exhibition and art courses at the Andromeda Community Arts Project.
+Based in Bathsheba, St Joseph, Barbados and spearheaded by the Peter and Jan Boos Foundation, the Arts Project is led by a team of local artists - Sheri AnnMarié Nicholls, Steffani Jemmott and Joanne Reed.
 It is a centre of learning and visual artistic creativity.
 CREATE.
 TEACH.
 SELL.

 Sheri AnnMarié Nicholls was born in Barbados in the year 1986.
 Having grown up in the country and next to the sea, her love for the outdoors has been the trigger mechanism for her art pieces.
 Throughout her life, Sheri AnnMarié Nicholls has always been fascinated by images of old and new boats, organic features of the Barbadian landscape and how the world is represented through her eyes.
 She loves the idea of presenting her experiences of country life through her paintings, evoking the viewer with nostalgic emotions.
 AnnMarié works predominantly in oils, acrylic, watercolour and mixed mediums.

 Graduated from the Barbados Community College with an Assoicate Degree in Visual Arts and a bachelor's degree in Fine Arts.
 Gold Medal winner of the Prime Ministers Award and “best in show" in the Crop over Visual Arts Exhibition with numerous groups and solo exhibitions.
 Sheri AnnMarié has also been featured in the Easy magazine and (UKA) United Karibean Artist.
 Her works can be found in collections both locally and internationally.
 Collaborated in numerous Government mural projects and cityscapes.
 Painting instructor of the Barbados Community College.